Fast methods to compute the Riemann zeta function: The idea of the algorithm to compute cubic exponential sums with a small cubic coefficient

 where $M\le N/\alpha$, $1/\Lambda(K,j,\epsilon)<\alpha<1$, and $\alpha$, $a$, and $b$, denote the values of $\alpha_0$, $a_0$, and $b_0$ at the end of the second phase.
 The numbers $\alpha_1$ and $\alpha_2$ in (\ref{eq:nddphase}) are certain real parameters that are related to $\alpha$ and satisfy $|\alpha_1|<4\alpha$ and $|\alpha_2|<\alpha$.

-To each term in the quadratic sum $F(M;a- \alpha x,b)$, there is an associated saddle-point.
+To each term in the quadratic sum $F(M;a- \alpha x,b)$, there is an associated ``saddle-point with respect to $y$'' (see \textsection{4.3}).
 On extracting the saddle-point contributions (there are about $M$ of them), expression (\ref{eq:nddphase}) is reduced to a short linear combination of $O(\nu(K,j,\epsilon))$ exponential sums of the form

-where $3\le S \le 3+\log N/\log M$, $0\le l =O(\nu(K,j,\epsilon))$, and the (real) coefficients $\beta_{s}$, $3\le s\le S$, will typically assume values in restricted subintervals of $[-1,1]$ near zero; see subsection 4.3.
-The appearance of higher degree exponential sums in (\ref{eq:genericsums1}) is simply a reflection of the fact the cubic coefficient has grown in size during the first phase, and so the expansion (\ref{eq:vancubbook1}) from earlier converges more slowly, which leads to a higher degree exponential sum.
+where $3\le S \le 3+\log N/\log M$, $0\le l =O(\nu(K,j,\epsilon))$, and the (real) coefficients $\beta_{s}$, $3\le s\le S$, will typically assume values in restricted subintervals near zero of decreasing length with $s$; see \textsection{4.3}.
+The appearance of higher degree exponential sums in (\ref{eq:genericsums1}) is simply a reflection of the growth in the size of the cubic coefficient during the first phase, which implies that expansion (\ref{eq:vancubbook1}) from earlier converges more slowly, leading to higher degree exponential sums.

 Next, we perform a ``dyadic subdivision'' of the sums (\ref{eq:genericsums1}) so that we may restrict our attention to lengths of the form $M=2^n$.
 For each relevant value of $n$, $l$, and $S$, we precompute the sums (\ref{eq:genericsums1}) on a dense enough grid of points, taking into account that the coefficients $\beta_s$, $3\le s\le S$, are generally small in size.
-There are also some relations among the coefficients $\beta_4,\beta_5,\ldots,\beta_S$, which we exploit during the FFT precomputation when $M$ is much smaller than $N$.
-It is shown in subsection 4.4 that the overall cost of the FFT precomputation is about $N^{4+o(1)}=K^{4\mu+o(1)}$ operations.
-Once the precomputation is finished, the sums (\ref{eq:genericsums1}) can be evaluated quickly elsewhere via Taylor expansions.
-This concludes the technical sketch of our implementation of the cubic sums algorithm.
+There are also some relations among the coefficients $\beta_4,\beta_5,\ldots,\beta_S$, which are useful during the FFT precomputation in the case $M$ much smaller than $N$.
+It is shown in \textsection{4.4} that the overall cost of the FFT precomputation is about $N^{4+o(1)}=K^{4\mu+o(1)}$ operations.
+Once the precomputation is finished, the sums (\ref{eq:genericsums1}) can be evaluated quickly elsewhere via Taylor expansions, as claimed in Theorem~\ref{cubicthm}.